 - Create pauses or disruptions in dialogue

-Visit “How to Insert Special Characters in Microsoft Word” and “How to Find and Replace Special Characters in Microsoft Word” for information on how to insert, find, and replace em dashes in your Word documents.
+Visit the following tutorials for information on how to insert, find, and replace em dashes in your Word documents:

 1. Emphasize Important or Essential Information